The Perfect Guide for Beginning Cake Decorators

-The main purpose is using it for frosting cakes with edges like squares cakes but especially the tops of cakes.
-I use this spatula by applying a little bit of pressure and it covers the cake perfectly.
+The primary purpose is using it for frosting cakes with edges like squares cakes but especially the tops of cakes.
+I use this spatula by applying a little bit of pressure, and it covers the cake entirely.

 2. Straight Edge Spatula

-Okay so similar to the offset spatula the straight edge spatula can be used for more than just frosting cakes.
-Each decorator has their own way of frosting and covering cakes.
+Okay so similar to the offset spatula the straight edge spatula is for more than just frosting cakes.
+Each decorator has their way of frosting and covering cakes.

 I use the straight edge for round shapes anything this is like a ball with no sharp edge cake.

-The perfect example is putting frosting on a cake for a Princess Doll cake or a basketball cake (really any sport theme cake lol).
-I know these cakes are so popular amongst the beginner cake crowd!
+The perfect example is putting frosting on a cake for a Princess Doll cake or a basketball cake (really any sports theme cake lol).
+These cakes are trendy amongst beginner bakers!

 3. Bench Scraper

-Now a Bench Scraper might be a new thing to you and you might be looking at me crazy right now but that’s okay!
-A bench scraper is a straight edge grip handle that its main purpose is to clean the table after a task in kitchens.
+Now a Bench Scraper might be a new thing to you, and you might be looking at me crazy right now, but that’s okay!
+A bench scraper is a straight edge grip handle that its primary purpose is to clean the table after a task in kitchens.

 Professional kitchens usually call their wooden tables’ benches, after cleaning with soap and water then you wooden use the scraper to remove any residue still stuck to the table.

-I use it for cleaning purposes but most importantly I use it for smoothly the frosting on my cakes.
-I just the cake board as a reference point and turn the cake around to smooth out the frosting.
-T
+I use it for cleaning purposes, but most importantly I use it for smoothly the frosting on my cakes.
+I use the cake board as a reference point and turn the cake around to smooth out the icing.

-his is an easy way to clean the edges of the cake and get it ready for placing fondant over it or if you are not using fondant then, it’s nice and clean!
+This tool is an easy way to clean the edges of the cake and get it ready for placing fondant over it, or if you are not using fondant then, it’s nice and clean!
 Oh remember my multipurpose tip; I use the bench scraper for making biscuit folding and cutting the dough!

 4. Rubber Spatula

-A baker’s best friend is her Rubber Spatula lol!
-That’s not meant to sound dirty lol!
-But seriously the Spatula that is made from rubber is extremely useful.
+A baker’s best friend is the Rubber Spatula.
 I use this tool for mixing batters and fillings as well as buttercreams.
-I

-get the heat resistant ones so when I want to make a filling or a pudding on the stove I don’t have to worry about the spatula totally melting in the pot.
-Oh I also use it for making eggs/omelet in the morning.
-It doesn’t scratch or ruin my pans.
+I get the heat resistant ones so when I want to make a filling or a pudding on the stove, I don’t have to worry about the spatula melting in the pot.
+Oh, I also use it for making eggs/omelet in the morning.
+It doesn’t scratch or ruins your cake pan.
 It’s a lightweight and easy to clean tool!

 5. Cake Circle Cardboards